Here we show you how to make the best vegan tiramisù that we have ever had, with simple plant-based ingredients.

 A 100% plant-based whipping cream, and unsweetened soy yogurt.

 First, drain 500 grams (2 cups) of unsweetened soy yogurt.
-Place a strainer over a large bowl/pot, then cover it with a clean kitchen towel or with a cheesecloth.
+Place a strainer over a large bowl/pot, then cover it with a clean kitchen towel made with 100% cotton or with a cheesecloth.

 Pour the soy yogurt into the cloth, wrap it, put a weight on top and let it drain for at least 2 hours, even better overnight.